 Nova Artistic Swimming (previously Nova Synchro Club) was formed in 1988 in response to a large gap between what was recreational and competitive artistic swimming.
 There was already a strong competitive club in Edmonton; however, the only recreational opportunities for swimmers were short classes offered infrequently in pools around the city.
 Coaches were hard to recruit for these recreational programs, as competitive clubs offered more stability, experience, and support at various levels.

 The vision of a club where children of all ages and experience could continue to enjoy the sport of artistic swimming in programs that offered challenge and fun came to life thanks to founding member and first Head Coach, Marnie McDougal, and the generous hearts and hands of many parent volunteers.
 To this day Nova Artistic Swimming distinguishes itself as an extended family for swimmers, coaches and parents.
-Our mission to provide swimmers of all abilities the opportunity to achieve their personal best as individuals, athletes and team members in a club environment that values respect, dedication and sportsmanship guides all our club activities.
+Our mission to provide swimmers of all abilities and backgrounds the opportunity to achieve their personal best as individuals, athletes and team members in a club environment that values respect, dedication and sportsmanship guides all our club activities.